SriCoD/Nic-Project/README.md

 ________________________________________
-**MyExcelApp**

-MyExcelApp is a web application designed to allow users to register, log in, upload Excel files, and display the uploaded data on the webpage.
+This is a web application designed to allow users to register, log in, upload Excel files, and display the uploaded data on the webpage.
 The application is devloped using Laravel 10 and PostgreSQL, and leverages the Maatwebsite Excel package for handling Excel file imports.
  <br></br>

 **Features**